Emissions of air pollutants from transport

 Justification for indicator selection

 This indicator analyses the emissions of CO, NOx, NMVOCs, PM10, PM2.5 and SOx over time from transport.
 These pollutants can be grouped into acidifying substances, particulates and ozone precursors.
 Transport contributes significantly to emissions of NOx, NMVOC, PM and CO.
 NOx contributes to acidification, formation of ground level ozone and particulate formation.

 Acidifying substances: Acidification of soils and waters is caused by emissions of nitrogen oxides (NOx), sulphur oxides (SOx) and ammonia (NH3) into the atmosphere, and their subsequent chemical reactions and deposition on ecosystems and materials.
 The deposition of acidifying substances causes damage to ecosystems, buildings and materials (corrosion).

 Ozone precursors: Emissions of non-methane volatile organic compounds (NMVOC), nitrogen oxides (NOx), carbon monoxide (CO) and methane (CH4) contribute to the formation of ground-level (tropospheric) ozone, which has adverse effects on human health and ecosystems.

 - No rationale references available

 This indicator is based on the emissions trend assessment of CO, NOx, NMVOCs, SOx and primary particulates.

 Emissions are expressed as the percentage over 1990 levels.

 Policy context and targets

 Iceland, Liechtenstein, Norway, Switzerland and Turkey are not members of the European Union and hence have no emissions ceilings set under the National Emission Ceilings Directive (NECD) 2001/81/EC.
 As well as most of the EU Member States, Norway and Switzerland have ratified the 1999 United Nations Economic Commission for Europe Convention on Long-Range Transboundary Air Pollution (UNECE Trend in emissions of air pollutants from transport in EEA-33 LRTAP) Gothenburg Protocol, which required them to reduce their emissions to the agreed ceiling specified in the protocol by 2010.
 Liechtenstein has also signed, but has not ratified the protocol.

 Both the NECD and the Gothenburg protocol set reductions targets for sulphur dioxide, nitrogen oxides and non-methane volatile organic compounds and ammonia for the EEA-33 member countries.
-There are substantial differences in emission ceilings, and hence emissions reduction percentages for different countries, due to the different sensitivities of the ecosystems affected and the technical feasibility of making reductions.
+There are substantial differences in emissions ceilings, and hence emissions reduction percentages for different countries, due to the different sensitivities of the ecosystems affected and the technical feasibility of making reductions.

 Related policy documents